800.367.6515

 Can I keep the fish that I catch?

 This depends on the regulations.
-Laws are in place with how large and how many fish you may keep depending on a single person or season.
+Laws are in place on how large and how many fish you may keep, depending on whether you are a single person or the season.
 You can see all of the regulations in detail here.